Vyral/base-template/_posts/2020-12-16-how-can-you-win-a-bidding-war-for-the-home-you-want.md

 ---
 layout: post
-title: 'Q: How Can You Win a Bidding War for the Home You Want?'
+title: How Can You Win a Bidding War for the Home You Want?
-date: 2020-11-06 18:07:00
+date: 2020-12-16 16:00:00
 tags:
-  - Home Buyer Tips
+  - Agents Tips
 excerpt: Here are six tips that will make your offer stand out in a bidding war.
 enclosure:
 pullquote: Have a strategy to win and don’t try offering less than the list price.